-IVD 2014s theme underlines the ability of volunteerism to help create open spaces for dialogue and inclusion, ultimately fostering the participation of people from all age groups, genders, and backgrounds in decision-making processes.
-This grassroots engagement is currently helping to build a more inclusive process of crafting the post-2015 development agenda the worlds next plan for eradicating extreme poverty and achieving sustainable development.
+The IVD theme in 2014 theme underlines the ability of volunteerism to help create open spaces for dialogue and inclusion, ultimately fostering the participation of people from all age groups, genders, and backgrounds in decision-making processes.
+This grassroots engagement is currently helping to build a more inclusive process of crafting the post-2015 development agenda – the world's next plan for eradicating extreme poverty and achieving sustainable development.

 On 5 December 2014, people in more than 80 countries will celebrate International Volunteer Day by taking action to improve their communities.
 From Afghanistan to Zimbabwe, global citizens will organize parades, sports festivals, group clean-ups, blood donations, rallies, social media campaigns, conferences, exhibitions, fundraisers, workshops, and other events, in order to make change happen around the world.